internetarchive/openlibrary-client/README.md

     ~usage: ol [-h] [-v] [--get-work] [--get-book] [--get-olid] [--olid OLID] [--isbn ISBN] [--title TITLE]

-    olclient

 optional arguments:
-      -h, --help     show this help message and exit -v             Displays the currently installed version of ol --get-work     Get a work by --title, --olid --get-book     Get a book by --isbn, --olid --get-olid     Get an olid by --title or --isbn --olid OLID    Specify an olid as an argument --isbn ISBN    Specify an isbn as an argument --title TITLE  Specify a title as an argument
+  -h, --help           show this help message and exit -v                   Displays the currently installed version of ol --configure          Configure ol client with credentials --get-work           Get a work by --title, --olid --get-book           Get a book by --isbn, --olid --get-olid           Get an olid by --title or --isbn --olid OLID          Specify an olid as an argument --isbn ISBN          Specify an isbn as an argument --create CREATE      Create a new work from json --title TITLE        Specify a title as an argument --username USERNAME  An OL username for requests which require
+                       authentication.
+You will be prompted discretely for a password

+You can create a new work from the command line using the following syntax.
+It's almost identical to the olclient.common.Book object construction, except instead of providing an Author object, you instead pass a key for "author" and a corresponding value:

+    > ol --create '{"title": "The Cartoon Guide to Calculus", "publisher": "Teach Yourself", "publish_date": "2013", "identifiers": {"isbn_10": ["144419111X"]}, "cover": "https://images-na.ssl-images-amazon.com/images/I/51aJdEGttLL._SX328_BO1,204,203,200_.jpg", "author": "Hugh Neill"}'
+    OL26194598M

+Successful creation of a new Work results in the return of its Open Library edition ID.

 ## Testing